nnaumenko/metaf/docs/sphinx/api_reference.rst

 			:param unit: Measurement unit to convert the value to.
 			:returns: Stored wave height value (or highest wave height value for specified :cpp:enum:`StateOfSurface`) converted into specified measurement unit or empty ``std::optional`` if conversion failed or the stored value was not reported.

-Weather
-^^^^^^^
+WeatherPhenomena
+^^^^^^^^^^^^^^^^

+.. cpp:class:: WeatherPhenomena

+	Specifies weather phenomena, such as obscuration, precipitation, etc., along with intensity, proximity, timing, descriptor, event beginning or enging and event occurrence time.

+	.. cpp:enum-class:: Qualifier

+		Intensity, proximity or time of observation.

+		.. cpp:enumerator:: NONE

+			No qualifier.
+This group reports current weather observed at location.

+		.. cpp:enumerator:: RECENT

+			This group reports recent weather rather than current weather.

+		.. cpp:enumerator:: VICINITY

+			This group reports weather in vicinity rather than on site.

+		.. cpp:enumerator:: LIGHT

+			Light intensity.

+		.. cpp:enumerator:: MODERATE

+			Moderate intensity.
+This qualier is used with precipitation only.

+		.. cpp:enumerator:: HEAVY

+			Heavy intensity.

+	.. cpp:enum-class:: Descriptor

+		Additional properties of weather phenomena.

+		.. cpp:enumerator:: NONE

+			No additional descriptor for weather phenomena specified.

+		.. cpp:enumerator:: SHALLOW

+			This descriptor is only be used to further describe fog that has little vertical extent (less than 6 feet), i.e. ground fog.

+		.. cpp:enumerator:: PARTIAL

+			This descriptors is only be used to further describe fog that has little vertical extent (normally greater than or equal to 6 feet but less than 20 feet), and reduces horizontal visibility, but to a lesser extent vertically.
+The stars may often be seen by night and the sun by day.
+The fog is covering only the part of the aerodrome.

+		.. cpp:enumerator:: PATCHES

+			This descriptors is only be used to further describe fog that has little vertical extent (normally greater than or equal to 6 feet but less than 20 feet), and reduces horizontal visibility, but to a lesser extent vertically.
+The stars may often be seen by night and the sun by day.
+The fog consists of patches randomly covering the aerodrome.

+		.. cpp:enumerator:: LOW_DRIFTING

+			When dust, sand, or snow is raised by the wind to less than 6 feet, "low drifting" shall be used to further describe the weather phenomenon.

+		.. cpp:enumerator:: BLOWING

+			When dust, sand, snow, and/or spray is raised by the wind to a height of 6 feet or more, "blowing" shall be used to further describe the weather phenomenon.

+		.. cpp:enumerator:: SHOWERS

+			Precipitation characterized by the suddenness with which they start and stop, by the rapid changes of intensity, and usually by rapid changes in the appearance of the sky.

+		.. cpp:enumerator:: THUNDERSTORM

+			A local storm produced by a cumulonimbus cloud that is accompanied by lightning and/or thunder.
+Thunderstorm may be reported without any accompanying precipitation.

+		.. cpp:enumerator:: FREEZING

+			When fog is occurring and the temperature is below 0°C, this descriptor is used to further describe the phenomena.

+			..note:: The fog is described as 'freezing' at freezing temperatures, regardless of whether is deposits the rime.

+			When drizzle and/or rain freezes upon impact and forms a glaze on the ground or other exposed objects, this descriptor is used to further describe the precipitation.

 	.. cpp:enum-class:: Weather

 		Describes precipitation, obscuration and other weather phenomena.

 		.. cpp:enumerator:: OMMITTED

 			The weather information is omitted (i.e. not specified at all)..

 		.. cpp:enumerator:: NOT_REPORTED

 			An automatic observing system is used and the present weather cannot be observed.

 		.. cpp:enumerator:: DRIZZLE

 			Fairly uniform precipitation composed exclusively of fine drops with diameters of less than 0.02 inch (0.5 mm) very close together.
 Drizzle appears to float while following air currents, although unlike fog droplets, it falls to the ground.

 		.. cpp:enumerator:: RAIN

 			Precipitation, either in the form of drops larger than 0.02 inch (0.5 mm), or smaller drops which, in contrast to drizzle, are widely separated.

 		.. cpp:enumerator:: SNOW

 			Precipitation of snow crystals, mostly branched in the form of six-pointed stars.

 		.. cpp:enumerator:: SNOW_GRAINS

 			Precipitation of very small, white, and opaque grains of ice.

 		.. cpp:enumerator:: ICE_CRYSTALS

 			A fall of unbranched (snow crystals are branched) ice crystals in the form of needles, columns, or plates.

 		.. cpp:enumerator:: ICE_PELLETS

 			Precipitation of transparent or translucent pellets of ice, which are round or irregular, rarely conical, and which have a diameter of 0.2 inch (5 mm), or less.
 There are two main types:

 				#.
 Hard grains of ice consisting of frozen raindrops, or largely melted and refrozen snowflakes.

 				#.
 Pellets of snow encased in a thin layer of ice which have formed from the freezing, either of droplets intercepted by the pellets, or of water resulting from the partial melting of the pellets.

 		.. cpp:enumerator:: HAIL

 			Precipitation in the form of small balls or other pieces of ice falling separately or frozen together in irregular lumps.

 		.. cpp:enumerator:: SMALL_HAIL

 			Precipitation of white, opaque grains of ice.
 The grains are round or sometimes conical.
 Diameters range from about 0.08 to 0.2 inch (2 to 5 mm).

 			Small hail is also called 'snow pellets' or 'graupel'.

 		.. cpp:enumerator:: UNDETERMINED

 			Precipitation type that is reported if the automated station detects the occurrence of precipitation but the precipitation discriminator cannot recognize the type.

 		.. cpp:enumerator:: MIST

 			A visible aggregate of minute water particles suspended in the atmosphere that reduces visibility to less than 7 statute miles but greater than or equal to 5/8 statute miles.
 Essentially the same as fog but less dense.

 		.. cpp:enumerator:: FOG

 			A visible aggregate of minute water particles (droplets) which are based at the Earth's surface and reduces horizontal visibility to less than 5/8 statute mile and, unlike drizzle, it does not fall to the ground.

 		.. cpp:enumerator:: SMOKE

 			A suspension in the air of small particles produced by combustion.
 A transition to haze may occur when smoke particles have traveled great distances (25 to 100 miles or more) and when the larger particles have settled out and the remaining particles have become widely scattered through the atmosphere.

 		.. cpp:enumerator:: VOLCANIC_ASH

 			Fine particles of rock powder that originate from a volcano and that may remain suspended in the atmosphere for long periods.

 		.. cpp:enumerator:: DUST

 			Widespread dust.
 Fine particles of earth or other matter raised or suspended in the air by the wind that may have occurred at or far away from the station which may restrict horizontal visibility.

 		.. cpp:enumerator:: SAND

 			Sand particles raised by the wind to a height sufficient to reduce horizontal visibility.

 		.. cpp:enumerator:: HAZE

 			A suspension in the air of extremely small, dry particles invisible to the naked eye and sufficiently numerous to give the air an opalescent appearance.

 		.. cpp:enumerator:: SPRAY

 			An ensemble of water droplets torn by the wind from the surface of an extensive body of water, generally from the crests of waves, and carried up a short distance into the air.

 		.. cpp:enumerator:: DUST_WHIRLS

 			Well-developed Dust/Sand Whirl.
 An ensemble of particles of dust or sand, sometimes accompanied by small litter, raised from the ground in the form of a whirling column of varying height with a small diameter and an approximately vertical axis.

 		.. cpp:enumerator:: SQUALLS

 			A strong wind characterized by a sudden onset in which the wind speed increases at least 16 knots and is sustained at 22 knots or more for at least one minute (see paragraph 12.6.8.e.(1)).

 		.. cpp:enumerator:: FUNNEL_CLOUD

 			Funnel cloud / tornadic activity.

 				#.
 Tornado.
 A violent, rotating column of air touching the ground.

 				#.
 Funnel Cloud.
 A violent, rotating column of air which does not touch the surface.

 				#.
 Waterspout.
 A violent, rotating column of air that forms over a body of water, and touches the water surface.

 		.. cpp:enumerator:: SANDSTORM

 			Sandstorm.
 Particles of sand carried aloft by a strong wind.
 The sand particles are mostly confined to the lowest ten feet, and rarely rise more than fifty feet above the ground.

 		.. cpp:enumerator:: DUSTSTORM

 			Duststorm.
 A severe weather condition characterized by strong winds and dust-filled air over an extensive area.

+	.. cpp:enum-class:: Event

+		Type of the weather event.

+		.. cpp:enumerator:: NONE

+			No event specified.

+		.. cpp:enumerator:: BEGINNING

+			Indicates beginning of the weather phenomena.

+		.. cpp:enumerator:: ENDING

+			Indicates ending of the weather phenomena.

+	**Acquiring the data**

+	.. cpp:function:: Qualifier qualifier() const

+		:returns: Weather qualifier which indicates time or intensity or proximity of the weather phenomena.

+	.. cpp:function:: WeatherDescriptor descriptor() const

+		:returns: Weather descriptor which indicates additional properties of weather phenomena.

+	.. cpp:function:: std::vector<Weather> weather() const

+		:returns: Vector of individual weather phenomena.

+	.. cpp:function:: Event event() const

+		:returns: Type of event.

+	.. cpp:function:: std::optional<MetafTime> time() const

+		:returns: Time of the event or empty ``std::optional`` if no event time was specified.

+	**Validating**

+		.. cpp:function:: bool isValid() const

+			:returns: ``true`` if the weather phenomena is valid, and ``false`` otherwise.

+				The information is considered valid if all of the following conditions is met:
+					 - weather phenomena is non-empty, i.e. at lease one qualifier or descriptor or weather must be specified;
+					 - event time is valid if specified;
+					 - if descriptor FZ (freezing) is present, the weather phenomena must contain FG (fog), or the precipitation type which is potentially may freeze: UP (undetermined precipitation), or RA(rain), or DZ (drizzle); other precipitation may be present alone with specified above, e.g. ``FZRASN`` (freezing rain and snow) is valid, while ``FZSNPL`` (freezing snow and ice pellets) is not valid;

+Weather
+^^^^^^^

+.. cpp:enum-class:: Weather

+    .. deprecated:: 3.6.1
+       Same as :cpp:enum:`metaf::WeatherPhenomena::Weather`.

+    This type is planned to be removed in version 4.0.0.

 WeatherDescriptor